jacksonwelsh/flairBot/README.md

     * Add your bot account as a developer
     * Inset the public and secret keys into `praw.ini`.
     * Insert your username and password into `praw.ini`. (you can't have 2FA on)
-    * **DO NOT UPLOAD CONFIG.INI TO THE INTERNET, NOW OR EVER!!!** Keep this stored locally.
+    * **DO NOT UPLOAD PRAW.INI TO THE INTERNET, NOW OR EVER!!!** Keep this stored locally.
+If on github, add it to you `.gitignore`.

 5. Run it!
 The main file is main.py, it'll create a log for you.
 Based on your system, you can set it as a scheduled job to run main.py every x minutes.
 For cron on linux systems, you'll want to use launcher.sh.